jonobr1/two.js/README.md

 import Vector from 'two.js/src/vector.js';
 ```

-!
-While useful, the main import of the `Two` namespace imports all modules.
-So, you there isn't yet proper tree shaking implemented for the library, though it's on the roadmap.
+_While useful, the main import of the `Two` namespace imports all modules.
+So, you there isn't yet proper tree shaking implemented for the library, though it's on the roadmap._

 ### Running in Headless Environments